Bl4ky113/Hangman_Game/README.md

 ## Game's Description

-Hangman is a simple game were you have to guess a word b guessing the letters in it.
+Hangman is a simple game were you have to guess a word by guessing the letters in it.

 If you guess one of the letters in the word, they will be shown on the word.
 Providing clues for guessing the word.